What is Rural Studies: Full Form, Course Duration, Admission 2025, Colleges, Salary & Scope

 |

 Students need to meet the set eligibility criteria which differ from University to University.
-The eligibility criteria is as follows:
+The eligibility criteria for different level courses are mentioned in the below table:

 Eligibility Criteria |